When you need baby cereal in bulk

 I buy my oats and rice in bulk through a food co-op, so I am spending as much money on five pounds of healthy organic oats as I would pay in the store for one box of six pre-packaged mixes!

-For several tips and recipes for making your own baby cereal, get your hands on Natural Baby Food Cookbook by Margaret Elizabeth Kenda and Phyllis S. Williams (Avon, 1972 and 1982).
+For several tips and recipes for making your own baby cereal, get your hands on Natural Baby Food Cookbook by Margaret Elizabeth Kenda and Phyllis S. Williams.
 There is more information than I can type here.

 I have two boys, ages 3 years and 10 months, and I'm proud to say I've never bought jarred baby foods or formula.
 It has saved my family an enormous amount of money, and I know I've given my boys the most nutritious start, beginning with breast milk and continuing with baby foods made fresh at home.